tristanisham/f0/README.md

 the algorithm will work correctly.
 After we've developed a large and robust test suite and can establish the algorithm is behaving as expected, this library will be promoted to v1 and maintained.

+The Bible is included for testing purposes.
+There's no copyright in the Kingdom of Heaven.